WisTex/WisTex-Public-License/README.md

 Any code that you or your team personally creates still belongs to you and you may use code that you personally created in any way you see fit, including releasing your code under a different license or using your code in other scripts.

-When combined with this script, you must release your modifications with this script under this license, but nothing prevents you from using code you personally created in other projects or script.
+When combined with this script, you must release your modifications with this script under this license, but nothing prevents you from using code you personally created in other projects or scripts.

 ### Code Not Covered by this License